We All Have At Least One Self Help Book To Write

 This can be used on Amazon as well as social media.
 They are inexpensive to create and look very professional.
 Here is a suggested Link from Fiverr, check out the other providers and choose one that resonates best with you.

 As much as social media is great at getting the word out to everyone sees your posts you need to email people and tell them what to do when you are ready for purchase.

 Speak at events

 Take any platform and get out there and talk about it.

 How are you going to use your book to elevate your credibility?
 A book opens the door to many opportunities.
 Even though I had a credible background as a Tony Robbins coach and having sold my own company to public company, that background didn’t get me in to speak at places as quickly as the book did.
 Instant expert.

 Here are some venues to promote your message: Radio show Interviews, Presentations and public speaking events with corporations and associations, Book store and library readings, lunch and learn events.
 What are your ideas for promoting your book and your message?

 You need to plan these stages out a little.
-Get a calendar of the year out at set the milestone dates and work backwards from there.
-Without some structure you could end up like a deer in the headlights stunned, in shock and stuck in place unsure where to go from here.
+Get a calendar of the year out at set the milestone dates and work backward from there.
+Without some structure, you could end up like a deer in the headlights stunned, in shock and stuck in place unsure where to go from here.